-The Board currently consists of three members, Paul Danchik, J. Steven Roush, and Suzanne Koenig, all of whom have been determined by the Board to be "independent" as that term is defined under our charter, the NASDAQ listing standards and the rules of the U.S. Securities and Exchange Commission (the "SEC").
-The Board has proposed the following nominees for election as directors, each to serve for a one-year term ending at the 2017 Annual Meeting of Stockholders: J. Steven Roush, Suzanne Koenig, and Kent Eikanas.
-With the exception of Mr. Eikanas, each nominee currently serves as a director, and, if reelected, will continue in office until his or her successor has been elected and qualified, or until his or her earlier death, resignation or retirement.
-Paul Danchik will not stand for re-election.
+Our Board currently consists of three members, J. Steven Roush and Suzanne Koenig, both of whom have been determined by the Board to be "independent" as that term is defined under our charter, the NASDAQ listing standards and the rules of the U.S. Securities and Exchange Commission (the "SEC"), and Kent Eikanas.
+Our Board has proposed the following nominees for election as directors, each to serve for a one-year term ending at the 2018 Annual Meeting of Stockholders: J. Steven Roush, Suzanne Koenig and Kent Eikanas.
+Each nominee currently serves as a director, and, if re-elected, will continue in office until his or her successor has been elected and qualified, or until his or her earlier death, resignation or retirement.

-We expect each nominee standing for election or re-election as the case may be, as a director to be able to serve if elected.
+We expect each nominee standing for re-election as a director to be able to serve if elected.
 If any nominee is not able to serve, proxies will be voted in favor of the remainder of those nominated and may be voted for substitute nominees, unless the Board chooses to reduce the number of directors serving on the Board.

-THE BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" ALL NOMINEES TO BE ELECTED AS DIRECTORS
+OUR BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" ALL NOMINEES TO BE ELECTED AS DIRECTORS